-Ken Thompson: We played it again the next year in - I can't remember where, Minneapolis and we tied for first, because of course they were on general purpose - monster general purpose computers that were getting faster all the time.
+Ken Thompson: We played it again the next year in - I can't remember where -- Minneapolis and we tied for first, because of course they were on monster general purpose computers that were getting faster all the time.
 And Joe and I then went off and designed another machine after that.
 So it played those two tournaments.
-We - the next one was about the size of a small refrigerator, you know, a hip high refrigerator.
-It was built on the exact same principals but was much more parallel.
-It had three sections; one section was four boards which was move generation.
+The next one was about the size of a small refrigerator, you know, a hip-high refrigerator.

+It was built on the exact same principles but was much more parallel.
+It had three sections; one section was four boards, which was move generation.
 One section was evaluation, which was four more boards.
-There was one more board that was - Micro Code ran the whole thing.
-It was conducted by a PDP11 and LSI11 and it had commercial memory at this point at 1 megabyte; monster, of transposition memory that was run by a micro-controller.
-It was approximately - it was probably 100 times faster than the other one.
+There was one more board that was microcode that ran the whole thing.
+It was conducted by a PDP-11 - an LSI-11 -- and it had commercial memory at this point, 1 megabyte -- big, monster -- of transposition memory that was run by the microcontroller.
+It was approximately - it was probably -- 100 times faster than the other one.
 It ran about a 160,000 positions per second.
-A typical software ran about 6,000 positions per second; that's on a fast machine.
+Typical software ran about 6,000 positions per second; that's on a fast machine.